ilankhmel/Netflix-Clone-React/README.md

 A netflix clone allows the user to sign up and add to Liked Movies list, using Firebase database and backend.

-The user can search for mvies, read about them in the Movie Details page and watch the movie trailer, that we get with Youtube's API.
+The user can search for movies, read about them in the Movie Details page and watch the movie trailer, that we get with Youtube's API.

 Enjoy!